rust-lang/rfcs/text/0000-typed-context-injection.md

 }
 ```

-Although one may be tempted to bundle up this context into convenient tuples to reduce the amount of explicit context passing, doing so will only work if only one descendant of the call stack relies upon that type.
+Although one may be tempted to bundle up this context into convenient tuples to reduce the amount of explicit context passing, doing so will only work if at most one descendant of the call stack relies upon that type.
 If several descendants rely on a given contextual type, you're out of luck!

 ```rust
 type Descendant1Cx<'a> = (&'a mut SharedSystem, &'a mut Descendant1System);